Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 Experience Sunset at Charles Knife Canyon.

 It’s worth spending at least a day exploring this place.
-Cape Range National Park borders Exmouth and has some incredible land experiences if you want a quick break from Ningaloo reef.
+Cape Range National Park borders Exmouth and has some incredible land experiences if you want a quick break from Ningaloo Reef.

 There are tonnes of wildlife, like emus, kangaroos, echidnas, birds, and black-flanked rock wallabies.